-Affiliate marketing is one of the most effective digital marketing strategies for online course creators to generate leads and sales – and it enables others to do the marketing for you.
+Online course affiliate programs are one of the most effective digital marketing strategies for online course creators to generate leads and drive sales.
+And it enables others to do the marketing for you.
 This step-by-step guide walks you through how your online learning company can set up successful affiliate programs for online courses and increase your customer base.

 What is an online course affiliate program?

-Online course affiliate programs (sometimes called online education affiliate programs) involve getting others to promote your course on their blogs, websites, and social platforms.
+Online course affiliate programs (sometimes called online education affiliate programs) involve getting content creators to promote your course on their blogs, websites, and social platforms.
 In return, they get a financial incentive for every successful sale.

-Some common affiliate partners for online courses include vloggers, bloggers, influencers, and other content creators.
+Some common affiliate partners for online courses include vloggers, bloggers, influencers, email marketing publishers, and podcast creators.
 These creators promote and place affiliate links to your course landing page in their content, with the goal of driving traffic to your website and encouraging paid enrollments.

 When someone enrolls in your digital course through a unique affiliate link, you pay the affiliate a commission on that sale.
 The commission is usually cash-based (either a fixed amount or percentage of the sale) and motivates affiliates to continuously promote your course.